A Few Of My Favorite Places In Austin Texas

 AUSSIE’S AUSTIN

-A bonus was watching beach volleyball.
-Of course when I got up to take a picture the game had ended and another wasn’t starting for a couple of hours.
+A bonus while enjoying our lunch was watching beach volleyball.
+Of course, when I got up to take a picture the game had ended, and another wasn’t starting for a couple of hours.
 Who knew you could see beach volleyball in Austin?

 TORCHY’S TACOS

 If you mention tacos in Texas, most will ask if you went to Torchy’s.
-Why of course we did on Congress Ave.
+Why of course we did at the Congress Ave. location.
 Yes, they were good and anytime I want a taco in Austin, this is my place to go to.

 VOODOO DOUGHNUTS

 This was a must stop for my husband as he’s such a sweet eater.
 It’s probably hard to choose between a good donut, a cupcake, or Key Lime Pie.
-I think it depends what type of place he’s at what is his choice of the day.
+I think it depends what type of place he’s at what his choice of the day is.

 PLACES TO VISIT AND TOUR